karpanai/karpanai-web/data/blog/2005/10/03/never-let-me-go.md

 There is some science in the book, but it is all incidental – Never Let Me Go is as much Science Fiction as say, Blind Assassin.
 Isihiguro uses a contemporary scientific development as a plot device to create a preordained society so that he can explore the questions raised in this review.

 The writing is very Ishiguro – laidback and precise – the simplest of words are employed, but when they are strung together in sentences, they magically acquire a lyrical feel to them.
 Ishiguro is one of the best prose stylists around, someone who realizes the virtue of simplicity.
 Where a Rushdie would have toyed with the words – Hail and Sham are particularly fertile words for febrile wordplay – Ishiguro just describes things exactly the way they are: what happened when, and how things were when it happened.
-If the characterization is trite (Kathy could be the narrator in any one of Ishiguro’s books), the stylish writing more than makes up for it.
+If the characterization is trite (Kathy could be the narrator in any one of Ishiguro's books), the stylish writing more than makes up for it.

 As Kathy reminisces, going back and forth in time, constructing a disjointed image of life at Hailsham, the reader identifies with her emotions.
 We want her to ask more, to find out more, but understand why she will not, why no one will.
 When life at school ends, we feel the way Kathy and her friends do – anxious and excited, and unusually resigned.
 Is this how we would be when confronted with something like this?
 (A Time article about the behavior of people in crises comes to mind – most everyone sits waiting for events to take their course).